Authentic Jamaican Jerk Chicken that is rubbed with spicy and flavorful marinade and barbecued on the grill is a fantastic way to enjoy chicken.

 - Spatchcock the chicken and set aside.

-- Combine all ingredients (be sure to reserve half the scotch bonnet for the sauce) for the jerk marinade in a food processor or chopper attachment.
+- Reserve one scotch bonnet for the sauce.
+Combine all ingredients for the jerk marinade in a food processor or chopper attachment.
 Blend until a paste forms.
-Reserve 1/2 tsp jerk marinade for the sauce.
-Cover the chicken with the remaining spice rub.
-Coat the chicken well, even rubbing under the skin.
-Cover chicken and refrigerate preferably 24 hours..
+Reserve 1 tsp jerk marinade for the sauce.
+Cover the chicken with the remaining spice rub, coating it well, even rubbing under the skin.
+Cover chicken and refrigerate for up to 48 hours.

 - The scotch bonnet peppers are quite hot, so start with a small amount and add more after tasting the seasoning and the sauce.
 It’s easier to add more than to reduce the heat.